CyrusOfEden/llegos/README.md

 Messages have the following attributes:

 1. **method**: This is a Union of string and `Method` type.
 It determines the type of operation or action that the message is meant to invoke.
 By default, nodes will dispatch messages to a method named after the action.
 For example, a message with action "step" will call the "step" method.
 For async nodes, the method name will be prefixed with "a", so "step" becomes "astep".
-2. **role**: This is of type `Role`, and it is used to categorize the sender of the message.
+2. **role**: This is of type `Actor`, and it is used to categorize the sender of the message.
 The sender can be an assistant, user, or system.
 This is useful for serializing to chat endpoints.
 3. **body**: This is a string that contains the actual content of the message.
 4. **created_at**: This is a datetime object that indicates when the message was created.
 It is automatically set to the current time when the message is instantiated.
 5. **sender**: This is an `AbstractObject` (which could be a `Behavior`) that sent the message.
 It is set to None by default, and can be set when the message is created.